 Access for Everyone

-Mark also works as an accessibility consultant.
-He has collaborated with government agencies in Japan and the United States, and Canada, as well as the International Paralympic Committee and United Nations, on projects related to inclusive education, equitable transportation, and disaster risk management for diverse populations of disabled people.
+Outside of the academy, Mark also works as an accessibility consultant.
+He has collaborated with government agencies and corporate entities in Japan, the United States, and Canada, as well as the International Paralympic Committee and United Nations, on projects related to inclusive education, equitable transportation, and disaster risk management for diverse populations of disabled people.

 For additional information about Mark’s activities, see his: